Judge Awards $24.6 Million After Gold Bond Talc Company Fails to Defend Mesothelioma Lawsuit

 Special master approves expert testimony in 67,500 J&J talc lawsuits, clearing the path for federal trials in ovarian cancer cases.

-Broward County jury awards $20 million to family of physician who died from mesothelioma linked to Johnson & Johnson talc powder exposure.
+An LA jury awarded $966 million to the family of Mae Moore, an 88-year-old who died from mesothelioma after using Johnson & Johnson baby powder daily.

 A Los Angeles jury awarded $966 million to the family of Mae Moore, 88, who died from mesothelioma after lifelong use of Johnson's Baby Powder.